Fivvee0/webartfast/README.md

+# WebArtFast

-webartfast is a simple web app creator that supports docker
+**WebArtFast** is a simple web app creator that supports Docker.

-to start using this program just download installator and open it jus like i said in how-to-use.txt then you need add a name a a directory where you wanna your project then you go into your project and like i said in how-to-use-web.txt then you go into /app and turn on server like i said in instruction.txt then you can start editing /website/style.app.css and /website/app.js

-how to use docker? just go into /app(in project) and read instruction.txt
+## Getting Started

+To get started with WebArtFast, follow these steps:

+1. **Download the Installer**
+   Download the installer and open it as described in `how-to-use.txt`.

+2. **Create Your Project**
+   - Add a name for your project.
+   - Specify the directory where you want your project to be created.

+3. **Navigate to Your Project**
+   Follow the instructions in `how-to-use-web.txt` to set up your project.

+4. **Start the Server**
+   Go to the `/app` directory and start the server, as outlined in `instruction.txt`.

+5. **Edit Your Files**
+   You can begin editing the following files:
+   - `/website/style.app.css`
+   - `/website/app.js`

+## Using Docker

+To use Docker, simply navigate to the `/app` folder within your project and refer to `instruction.txt` for detailed instructions.